Quick Start Instructions

 To conduct product searches in the ASM, the user specifies several items:

-•One or more products for which optimal attribute levels are to be discovered.
-Rather than specifying fixed attribute levels for searched products in the product specification grid, attribute levels are specified using the range function, such as =Range(1,4), which means to search across levels 1 to 4 of this attribute.
+•One or more products for which optimal attribute levels are to be searched.
+Rather than specifying fixed attribute levels for searched products in the product specification grid, variable levels are specified using the various syntax as described above, including using a Range function, such as =Range(1,4), which means to search across levels 1 to 4 of this attribute.
 Interpolation steps or specific interpolated values to test may be specified as additional arguments in the Range function.

 •Competitive products that will be held constant throughout the analysis (unless searches are to maximize utility or purchase likelihood for a single offering).